top of page

 RESIDENTS' WORK AND ACTIVITY

-There is no fixed work imperitive.
+There is no fixed work imperative.
 Residents are encouraged to interact with each

 other, local arts and other communities; to collaborate and create compelling